LESSONS IN CHURCH HISTORY

 2. Founded Roman Catholic doctrine

-3. His 9 years as a Manichaeist influence his thinking even after converting to Christianity.
+3. His 9 years as a Manichaeist influenced his thinking even after converting to Christianity.

 4. He Christianized Manichaeism (Manichae was a Gnostic philosopher)